tech-cow/wolfcoin/README.md

 ## Demo
-The blockchain application will print out each hase along with relative index.
+The blockchain application prints out each hash along with a relative index.

 ![Demo](md_assets/demo.png)